MattB859/MS2-Space-Attack-game/README.md

     -  Filepath issues/404 errors

-    -  Images and assets files are not being read.
+    -  Images and assets files were not being read.
 This bug has now been fixed with the right filepaths.

 ## Deployment